Learn About Chronic Thromboembolic Pulmonary Hypertension (CTEPH)

 What is CTEPH?

 After a blood clot in the lungs (called a pulmonary embolism), the majority of patients will regain normal blood flow in the affected arteries after a few months of anticoagulation with medications such as warfarin, enoxaparin, rivaroxaban or apixaban.
-In a minority of patients (about 1 in 25) the clot is organizes into scarlike tissue in the vessel despite proper use of blood-thinners.
+In a minority of patients (about 1 in 25) the clot is organized into scarlike tissue in the vessel despite proper use of blood-thinners.
 As these “scars” block blood flow to the pulmonary arteries, the blood pressure increases in these vessels.
 The normal pressure in the pulmonary arteries is very low (about 25/10 mm Hg) and the right side of the heart that pumps the blood to the lungs to get oxygen is normally thin-walled.
 But in CTEPH, as the pressure in the pulmonary arteries increases, the right side of the heart enlarges, and eventually begins to fail as the heart becomes overworked.
 This strain on the right side of the heart leads to the symptoms of CTEPH.

 How CTEPH Affects Your Body